joamahiques/EDEN_fw-php-oo-mvc-angularjs1.4/README.md

     * Details: product details, quantity button and add to the cart.
     * Login: with login and resiter tabs, login button with social networks.
     * Confirm reservations (buy) with details of the purchase and button to confirm.
+    * Confirm 'delete' and 'delete all'.
 * Translate (component) with Angular-Translate (i18n).
 Change the menu, search and footer.
 * Search (component) for the whole application to show the results in Shop (and on map).
 With dependent dropdowns and dependent autocomplete.
 * Favorites: read favorites with the login to paint the hearts of favorites, add and delete favorites by clicking on the hearts.
 * APIS: